heyjochen/News-Scraper-App/README.md

 Building this App, I focused on integrating content from an API and filtering out working properties.

 ## Optimizations
-When I improve this project, I would update my media queries and would focus on including more interactive content.
+When I improve this project, I would concentrate on abstracting the logic in my JS code.
+I will focus first on writing dry code for the eventListeners.

 ## Lessons Learned:
 I learned how to dig into API requests and used a variety of string and array methods to display the content needed.